skyscrapers/documentation/runbook.md

 - *Description*: `Replica lag for RDS instance {{ $labels.dbinstance_identifier }} is higher than 30 seconds.`
 - *Severity*: `warning`

+### Alert Name: RDSBurstBalanceLow

+- *Description*: `EBS BurstBalance for RDS instance {{ $labels.dbinstance_identifier }} is lower than 20%.`
+- *Severity*: `warning`
+- *Action*: The amount of IOPS on the disk is too high and the RDS is running out of credits.
+Check the `RDS` for heavy IO intensive queries (check with the customer).
+If needed the IOPS need to be increased (can be done by increasing the EBS volume or changing to a PIOPS volume).

 ## Concourse alerts